-Master’s degree in social work or related field with three years of experience, post licensure, in the mental health and/or AODA fields; plus 3,000 hours of supervised experience in clinical practice required; or any equivalent combination of education, training and experience which provides the necessary knowledge, skills and abilities.
-Dual licensure and experience in both mental health and AODA strongly preferred.
+Master’s degree in social work or related field with 3 years post licensure (as an LCSW or LPC) experience in mental health and substance use field preferred or any equivalent combination of education, training, and experience which provides the necessary knowledge, skills, and abilities.

 Licenses and Certifications:

 State Licensed Clinical Social Worker/Licensed Professional Counselor credentials required.

 Current knowledge of principles of management and supervision.
 Helpful to understand community organizing.